Airplane356/SPH-Simulation/README.md

 <img width="260" alt="Screenshot 2025-03-14 at 21 05 02" src="https://github.com/user-attachments/assets/9dcbfd7f-64de-4059-b6d0-be2b1a6f8555" />

 where:
-- d=x−y is the distance between two particles.
+- 𝒅=𝒙−𝒚 is the distance between two particles.
-- h is the smoothing length, controlling how far the influence extends (similar to standard deviation on the normal distribution).
+- 𝒉 is the smoothing length, controlling how far the influence extends (similar to standard deviation on the normal distribution).
 The gradient (∇𝐺) of the kernel is:

 <img width="320" alt="Screenshot 2025-03-14 at 21 06 58" src="https://github.com/user-attachments/assets/aa55ea2e-bd25-46ab-bc49-ac74758ad18d" />